wenet-e2e/opencpop/README.md

 ## Download

-The database is undergoing final processing and will be **coming soon**.
-Stay tuned to this project or to the [official website](https://wenet-e2e.github.io/opencpop/) for the latest updates.
+Download [Link](https://wenet.org.cn/opencpop/download/).
+Wish you can stay tuned to this project or to the [official website](https://wenet.org.cn/opencpop/) for the latest updates.
 Thank you!